corex/library/README.md

 # CoRex Support
 Support classes and helpers.
 The purpose of this package is to have one package with the most basic classes and helpers available.
-Some of the code is inspired by Laravel, Yii and other frameworks.
+Some of the code is heavily inspired by Laravel, Yii and other frameworks.

+_Note: versioning for this package follows http://semver.org/ so there might be changes that breaks backwards compatibility on upgrade to a major version._

 ### Code/Convention
 Helpers to convert to studly-case, pascal-case, camel-case, snake-case and kebab-case.